Cyclone Veronica: Port Hedland

-The Port of Port Hedland had operations closed with remaining operations lasting for the next four days in the preparations of Veronica.
-Ships and resident evacuated the area in case of emergency.
-Port Hedland was impacted by major flooding and roofs from homes were thrown across the area causing up to 45 Million dollars in damage.
+The Port of Port Hedland had operations closed, with remaining operations lasting for the next four days in the preparations of Veronica.
+Ships and residents evacuated the area in case of emergency.
+Port Hedland was impacted by major flooding, and roofs from homes were thrown across the area, causing up to A$45 million in damage.
 Winds in nearby South Hedland were estimated at 100 mph gusts and 90 mph winds knocked down a few limbs from trees.

 Pilbara

 Businesses in the Pilbara were forced to evacuate the coastline and cease operations in the interests of safety.
 Residents were also forced to evacuate the area.
 The Pilbara had also been affected by other cyclones in the following year, namely Cyclones Blake and Damien.
 Parts of the Pilbara observed high Category 3 winds and gusts.
 Veronica downed trees and damaged homes there.
 Thousands of people were affected.

 Retirement

-Due to the severe economic damage caused by the cyclone in the Pilbara, the name Veronica was retired and will never be used again for another Australian Cyclone.
+Due to the severe economic damage caused by the cyclone in the Pilbara, the name Veronica was retired and will never be used again for another Australian cyclone.
 It will be replaced by Verity when its corresponding list repeats.